 Above 350 CC | Rs 2804 |

-In a recent order from the Supreme Court, all General Insurance Companies are instructed to offer only long-term third-party motor insurance across the country for new bikes.
-By following the court order, IRDAI has directed the Insurance Companies to offer mandatory three-year third-party insurance for cars and a five-year policy for two-wheelers.
+In a recent order from the Supreme Court, all general insurance companies are instructed to offer only long-term third-party motor insurance across the country for new bikes.
+By following the court order, IRDAI has directed the insurance companies to offer mandatory a five-year policy for two-wheelers.

-Henceforth, every two-wheeler owner has to insure their newly bought possession with a five-year third-party insurance policy.
+Henceforth, two-wheeler owners have to insure their newly bought possession with a five-year third-party insurance policy.
 The change in policy benefits or terms and conditions will be intimated accordingly if any.

-Most importantly, with this policy, one can avoid the annual hike in premiums as it is set for a period of five years.
-However, there is a huge difference in the premium earlier and now.
-It significantly raises the third-party bike insurance rate.
+Most importantly, with this policy, one can avoid the annual hike in premiums as it is set for five years.
 The below rates are applicable with effect from 1st June 2022-

 In this regard, if you have purchased the policy from Policybazaar.com, below are the steps mentioned to renew it online-